The chat rooms Departments News Arts & Entertainment Tools Resources Documentation

 Chat Operations:

-2. How do you make the smiley faces?
+1. How do you make the smiley faces?

 Visit the Smiley Database for the correct codes.

-4. What is a Command Code?
+4. What is a command code?

 Side-Chat Operations:

-1. What does the Armory do?
+1. What does the armory do?

 These are visible prints of armory actions.

-4. How do I use the Bar?
+3. What does the bar do?
+How do I use the bar?

-5. What is a dossier?
+4. What is a dossier?

-6. How do you make a dossier?
+5. How do you make a dossier?

 Go to the Profile Management System and follow the instructions there.

-7. What's the Departmental Updates Board?
+6. What's the Departmental Updates Board?

 The Dept. Updates Board contains messages from the executive of Outpost 10F's departments and admiralty.
 Check this board on a regular basis to remain informed of what's happening at the Outpost.
 Message priority is signified by color.